amagerard/amagerard/README.md

-Soon, Drupal, Joomla, Wordpress, Xwiki and Mediawiki with Docker, Casaos and Zimaos.
+Soon, Drupal, Joomla, Wordpress, Xwiki and Mediawiki with Docker, Casaos and Zimaos and with the help of Portainer.

 TemplateVM is a model to install servers with Almalinux.
 [Go to TemplateVM](../../../TemplateVM/wiki/01Installation)